 3. Unqualified analysts

-Therefore, it is very easy to make a successful career as a sell side research analyst.
+Therefore, given the fact that some firms engage in flawed recruitment drives, it is very easy to enter the job market BUT the redeeming factor is that ultimately, one needs to prove their skills and analytical abilities to make a successful career as a sell side research analyst.
 Owing to scarcity in the market, the demand for qualified sell side research analysts is high.

 To become a top-class equity research analyst, you have to be yourself.
 Be more of yourself and start polishing your skills.
 Many people are working on it.
 And you as well?